 Purple Hearts release date

-Netflix recently revealed that Purple Hearts would premiere on the streaming platform on July 29.
+Netflix recently revealed that Purple Hearts would premiere on the streaming platform on July 29 according to Collider.

 Purple Hearts Streaming